 This is exemplified in physical therapy.
 Whether suffering from a painful or disabling injury or recovering from a recent surgical procedure, PT patients must often repeatedly travel from home to the therapist’s office, clinic, or hospital to receive effective supervision of their rehabilitation program (along with the associated pain, stress, logistical challenges, and costs that go with that travel).

 In some settings, it’s possible to alleviate this issue with home visits performed by physical therapists, but the economics render this approach unsustainable.
 Other, less personalized models of care often leave patients with only a set of printed instructions, with no real encouragement or coaching, and the understandable poor adherence that results.

 Enabling professionally-guided therapy at home can help alleviate this issue.
 VERA uses 3D imaging to digitally measure, monitor and record patients’ rehabilitation sessions, and then uses complex algorithms to analyze their movements and provide valuable insights.
 Using the VERA platform, patients have an on-demand aid in their physical therapy, and clinicians have the opportunity for frequent assessment and timely course correction.

-Technology also affords the opportunity to provide real-time clinical guidance, education and coaching for recovering patients, no matter where they’re located.
+Technology also affords the opportunity to provide high-quality clinical guidance, education and coaching for recovering patients, no matter where they’re located.
 Automatic and detailed performance measurements along with objective documentation of progression can be gathered in the safety and comfort of a patient’s home.
 Finally, digital technologies can answer the call to provide expert care to the most remote patients.

 #2: Empower expertise: Allowing clinicians to function at the top their license